Stencyl/stencylpedia/block-reference/flow/loops.md

 ![stop-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/1%20-%20Loops/stop.png)

-Skips the rest of the code in this event for the current frame.
+Skips the rest of the code in this event for the current step/frame.

 ```
 return;